 Nepal is not only famous for its natural beauty, but it is also famous for its ancient tradition, culture, and religion.
 Nepal is a secular country with a majority of Hindus and visible Buddhists minority.
-Also, Nepal is the home of 32 million Hindu gods and goddesses and the birthplace of Gautam Buddha, founder of Buddhism.
+Also, Nepal is the home of 32 million Hindu gods and goddesses and the birthplace of Gautam Buddha, the founder of Buddhism.
 On 15th Jan 2007; the Nepal government declared Nepal as a secular country respecting all religions and peoples with different religious mankind.
 Also, There are numerous Temples, Churches, Mosques & Monasteries indicating the religious equality of Nepal.
-Nepal is the best destination for those, who want to visit mythical places in Economical budgets.
-Here are Top 5 Religious sites in Nepal:
+Nepal is the best destination for those, who want to visit mythical places on an Economical budget.
+Here are the Top 5 Religious sites in Nepal:

 1. Pashupatinath Temple

-Pashupatinath temple is a famous sacred Hindu temple that lies on the bank of sacred river Bagmati of Kathmandu.
+Pashupatinath temple is a famous sacred Hindu temple that lies on the bank of the sacred river Bagmati of Kathmandu.
 This is the oldest and undoubtedly most prestigious Hindu temple in Kathmandu.
 In 1979, UNESCO declared this famous pilgrimage site as a world heritage site.
 The world Pashupatinath indicates the Hindu lord Siva as the god of all the Pashus (Animals) including all living and non-living beings.

 Not only this holy site is interesting & beautiful but also history related to this site is also interesting.
 There is a myth that once herdsmen saw one of his cows showering the earth with her milk.
 After digging deep in that site, they discovered mighty Sivalinga.
 Later, the temple Pashupatinath is built at the same site.